tairaeli/ICER_user_data_analytics/README.md

 ## Overview

-The Institute for Cyber Enabled Research (ICER) provides critical infrastructure for computational academic research, catering to various disciplines.
+The Institute for Cyber Enabled Research (ICER) in Michigan State University provides critical infrastructure for computational academic research, catering to various disciplines.
 Our project aims to delve into how users engage with ICER's systems, assessing usage efficiency and exploring avenues for optimization.
 By enhancing our understanding of user behaviors and system interactions, we can guide ICER in optimizing resource allocation, potentially leading to significant cost savings.

 ## Project Description